Australian Judges #

 Sir Redmond Barry born and educated in Ireland admitted to an overcrowded Bar, so was forced to emigrate to Australia in 1839.

 For part of the voyage he was confined to his cabin by the captain because of an unconcealed love affair with a married woman passenger.
 The matter became known to Bishop William Grant Broughton and other influential people, and did not help his reputation or prospects of employment in Sydney.
-He was admitted to the Bar there on 19 October.
+He was admitted to the Bar there on 19 October, but then decided to move to Melbourne.

 So Melbourne became his home.
 No sense of exile enters his large private correspondence to England and Ireland.
 Though his values were wholly those of the cultivated European, he sought to plant these values in his new land.